michaelkubina/SpotMicroESP32/README.md

+# Prologue
+I want to thank Deok-yeon Kim (KDY0523) for his beatiful and well thought out design of the SpotMicro, without whom my derivate would not have been possible.
+You can find his original Design here on Thingiverse: https://www.thingiverse.com/thing:3445283
+Him sharing the files with an open licence, made it possible to let it grow a community around it.
+This is why i want to reference to them as well - the SpotMicroAI Community: https://spotmicroai.readthedocs.io/en/latest/

 # SpotMicroESP32
 My take on a SpotMicro with an optimized design for supportfree 3D-printing utilizing an ESP32-DevKitC.
+You can find the 3D-printing parts on Thingiverse as well: https://www.thingiverse.com/thing:4559827/files

 ## Introduction
 This is a work-in-progress, with rather loose milestones.
 For 2020 there were only two goals